 If you don't know what those numbers mean, here's the reference - American wire gauge (AWG) statistics.
 You will find that the bigger the AWG, the higher the resistance your wire has.
 Another useful tip is to check (if you can) things like the diameter, transfer area resistance/length, etc., as these will all affect the cable's performance.

 (part of the Tables of AWG wire sizes)

-You may have noticed that the smaller the number of AWG, the more strands a cable has.
+The smaller the number of AWG, the more strands a cable has.
 Have a look at the following AWG(s) diagram:

 2) Buy from an established brand

-We've all seen the ultra-cheap USB cables online or at the drug store and were tempted to buy them.
-Nevertheless, you don’t know what current/voltage these cables can handle, or even the quality of the materials used to make them.
-Consequently, you might be at risk of damaging your device when using them or worse, causing a fire.
+Cheaply made cables are not appropriately designed and do not use quality components which can be dangerous.
+Nevertheless, you don’t know what current/voltage these cables can handle.
+Consequently, you might be at risk of damaging your device when using them or, worse, causing a fire.

-My advice is always to be wary of companies that you have never heard of, stick with brand named cables that are well known and generally trusted.
-This is the best way to make sure the cable is of good quality.
+My advice is always to be wary of companies that you have never heard of.
+Stick with brand named cables that are well known and generally trusted.
+This is the easiest way to make sure the cable is of good quality.